The Power of Reposting on Instagram

 Once the photo is saved to your phone, you’ll need to crop out everything but the image.
 You can do this through your Photos app on your phone or through Instagram’s photo editor.

-While the manual Regram method is the most simple, it’s also the easiest to bypass attribution.
+While the manual Regram method is simple, it’s also the easiest to bypass attribution.
 Don’t forget to caption the Regram and tag the original poster.
 We’ll explain more in our best practices section below.

-Through a Third-Party App
+Through Other Third-Party Apps

 Repost For Instagram is free, connects directly to your Instagram account, and even allows for video Regrams.
 To repost Instagram content through the Repost app, follow these steps: